thanos14million605/EchoPoint/README.md

 # EchoPoint API

-A Node.js + PostgreSQL backend with authentication, authorization, and advanced query handling (filtering, sorting, pagination, field limiting).
+A blog post API that supports posts and comments, written with Node.js + PostgreSQL backend with authentication, authorization, and advanced query handling (filtering, sorting, pagination, field limiting).

 Built with love by Ebrima Gajaga ❤️❤️❤️❤️